 If you practice Pilates regularly, it will change your body.
+You'll have a long & lean apperance.
 Known for creating long, strong muscles and a leaner look; Pilates improves muscle tone, balances musculature, supports beautiful posture, and teaches you to move with ease and grace.
 All of these things will make you look and feel very fit.

 If you want to lose weight, the formula for weight loss remains the same: Burn more calories than you take in.
 As a full-body fitness method, Pilates help will help you do that.
 Combined with healthy food choices, Pilates becomes a prime weight loss and body toning tool.

 Joseph Pilates was adamant that Pilates, or contrology as he called it, was about "the complete coordination of body, mind, and spirit."
 This is one of the secrets of Pilates exercise: we practice each movement with total attention.
 When we exercise in this way, the body and mind unite to bring forth the most benefit possible from each exercise.
 The Pilates principles -- centering, concentration, control, precision, breath, and flow -- are key concepts that we use to integrate body and mind. ~About.com